oliviervroom/realestate_predictor/README.md

 > install it beforehand if you haven't already.
 Make sure you have gitignore and the env file.

-To get get the front-end up and running, you'll first need to install the dependencies with:
+To get the front-end up and running, you'll first need to install the dependencies with:

 ```
 > Make a new terminal!